coshmeo/HardBreak/hardware-hacking/reconnaissance/README.md

 # Reconnaissance

 In this chapter we demonstrate on how to enumerate a device.
 It makes sense to follow a top down approach and start analyzing from the outside first before opening a device.
-Opening a unknown device comes always at the risk of triggering a tamper protection or damaging it.
-Even without opening the device we can already identify potential weaknesses.
+Opening an unknown device always comes at the risk of triggering a tamper protection or damaging it.
+Potential weaknesses can be identified without even opening the device.

 ## Overview